SebastianRubina/iOS-Learning-Journal/README.md

 _Nov 13th, 2022_

 I started off with Day 19 of the course, which challenged us to make a similar app to what we had been building the day before, but to convert units.
 I chose length units.

+> _Challenge_

 <img width="150" alt="image" src="https://user-images.githubusercontent.com/99513734/201604585-b7824fea-0312-4dcf-a3ff-1719004af996.png">